-For clarity to the community when a timely warning is issued it will be titled "Timely Warning Crime Bulletin" and include the following:
+When a Timely Warning is issued it shall be entitled "Timely Warning Crime Bulletin" and contain the following:

-- A statement that the Timely Warning Bulletin is being issued in compliance with the Jeanne Clery Act and the purpose is to provide preventative information to the campus community to aid members from becoming the victim of a similar crime. - The Clery Act reportable crime that occurred - The date, time, and location the crime occurred - The date the Timely Warning Bulletin is issued - A description of the suspect, and name if known, when the suspect is at large and evading apprehension and/or law enforcement is seeking assistance from the public to locate - Preventative information specifically related to the type of crime which occurred that could help others from becoming the victim of a similar crime
+- A statement that reads, "This Timely Warning Crime Bulletin is being issued in compliance with the Jeanne Clery Act and the purpose is to provide preventative information to the campus community to aid members from becoming the victim of a similar crime." - Identify the Clery crime that occurred (i.e. rape, burglary, motor vehicle theft, arson, etc.) - The date, time, and location the crime occurred - The date the Timely Warning is issued - Description of the suspect when deemed appropriate, and only if there is sufficient detail.
+Only include a description of the suspect when the descriptors provided by the reporting party could reasonably lead to conclusive identification of the perpetrator(s).

+- At least three preventative tips or points of information specifically related to the circumstances of the crime which occurred that could help others from becoming the victim of a similar crime - The phone number of UPD and a statement encouraging community members to report all information about crimes to UPD - If appropriate, the phone number of support services

-The Timely Warning Bulletins will not include, under any circumstances, the name of the victim, or information so specific that would or likely could identify the victim of the crimes of sexual violence to include rape, dating violence, domestic violence, or stalking.
-Issuance of timely warnings will be delayed only if the issuance would compromise the apprehension of the suspect or compromise the ability of law enforcement to investigate the crime.
+The Timely Warning shall not include, under any circumstances, the name of the victim, or information so specific (i.e. specific address or dorm room number or floor) that would, or likely could, identify the victim of the crimes of sexual violence, rape, dating violence, domestic violence, or stalking.
+Timely Warnings should use gender-inclusive and culturally-appropriate language and avoid victim blaming and bias language.